notwindstone/anisun/docs/README.md

 # [anisun](https://anime.tatar)

-**An extension-based web app for exploring anime**
+**A web app for exploring anime with extensions support**

-The goal of this project is to replicate a Tachiyomi-like experience for watching anime on a website.
+The initial goal of this project was to replicate a Tachiyomi-like experience for watching anime on a website.

 <p align="center">
 <strong>English</strong> | <a href="https://github.com/notwindstone/anisun/blob/main/docs/README_russian.md">Русский</a>